Zacharyjsultan/Zacharyjsultan/README.md

 ## A little bit about me..
 &nbsp;&nbsp;&nbsp;&nbsp;Well-seasoned business professional and software developer with a background in software-sales and business management.
 With ranging experience I have had the opportunity to exercise and develop creativity, diverse problem solving and high level communication skills.
 With this I have grown a passion for front-end development utilizing React and Javascript, project management and UI/UX.

-When I am not clacking away on VSCode, I enjoy skateboarding, outdoor adventures and cooking.
+When I am not clacking away I enjoy skateboarding, outdoor adventures and cooking.